WSU-kduncan/cs2900-Natrix1998/Project2/README.md

 1. Docker Engine (Not Docker Desktop, and not older versions which were named docker, docker.io, and docker-engine).
 I will still refer to Docker Engine with all-encompassing "Docker" because they do as well.
 2. Podman.
 (Docker in disguise).
 **NOTE** This guide assumes you are running Linux Mint 20.1 Ulyssa for Docker.
 Linux Mint is somewhat known for being as close to a Windows OS as possible while still being linux, and that definitely shows when it comes to getting container platforms up and running.
 I recommend you DON'T use Mint, and instead use Ubuntu or even a Mac.
 I like Mint/I'm used to it and I am reluctant to change, so, here we are.
-- **I am using ubuntu for podman.
-Mint does not work easily with containers.**
+- **I am using Ubuntu 20.10 for podman.
+Mint does not work easily with containers, and 20.10 is recommended heavily by podman to make everything easier.**
 # How to Install
 ## Docker
 1. `$ sudo apt-get update`.